 The truth was, that at the time, most women did NOT drink.
-As a result, they would not be denied anything with the passage of prohibition.
+As a result, they would NOT be denied anything with the passage of prohibition.
 If they succeeded in banning alcohol, only men would become reprobates.

 These early twentieth-century temperance activists organized hundreds of thousands of compatriots across America.
-The women gave speeches, held rallies, wrote letters, attended conferences, and held prayer sessions in front of saloons in hundreds of towns and were supported in their efforts by the Protestant churches.
+The women gave speeches, held rallies, wrote letters, attended conferences, and held prayer sessions in front of saloons in hundreds of towns and were supported in their efforts by some of the Protestant churches.

-A resolution calling for prohibition was introduced and passed by both houses of Congress that same year.
+A resolution calling for prohibition was introduced, and passed, by both houses of Congress that same year.
 The Eighteenth Amendment was ratified by thirty-six of forty-eight states by January 1919.
 With the women’s successful campaign to ban alcohol from society, prohibition was officially put into effect in January of 1920.

-Unfortunately, just as we have found with most women’s issues, they are driven by emotions, misguided information, distorted “facts” and are inevitably, short-sighted endeavors cursed with unintended consequences.
+Unfortunately, just as we have found with most women’s issues, they are driven by emotions, misguided information, hysteria, distorted “facts” and are inevitably, short-sighted endeavors cursed with unintended consequences.